Updated: 12/28/2022

 Today, however, the onslaught of a global pandemic has forced corporations to adapt very quickly to remote workforces and flexible work models.
 While this may have been a trend for some corporations, not all have been prepared for the sudden shift to remote work by their employees.

-This forced working remotely has also caught many employees off-guard, as they may find themselves unprepared for working at home.
 For example, struggling with using video collaboration software.
 If they encounter problems or issues who do they turn to, they are at home by themselves.
 This could very easily turn the whole workday into an unproductive waste of time.

 Open office floor plans have already become the norm.
 Was this a mistake?